jimidorcas/cybersecurity-portfolio/README.md

 # 🔐 Dorcas Olujimi - Cybersecurity Portfolio

-Welcome to my cybersecurity portfolio!
+Welcome to my cybersecurity portfolio.
+Each project demonstrates real-world problem solving in detection, prevention, response, and risk management.

 I’m building this portfolio systematically over 12 weeks.
 Each project is linked below as it goes live.